non-scalar fields implementation

 saqc.flagBar(field=["x", "y", "z"])

 should not be expanded like above.
-In order to separate both cases, we add another boolean parameter to @register
+In order to separate both cases, we add another boolean parameter to @register, that will be evaluated within the field expansion.

 Implementation